 He attained the Doctor of Ministry degree in Ministry Development from Virginia Theological Seminary in 2013, as well as Master's degrees in Divinity and Sacred Theology (Liturgy) from General Theological Seminary in 2000 and 2001 respectively.

-His wife Karla is a Doctor of Mechanical Engineering, and they have two young daughters.
+His wife Karla is a Doctor of Mechanical Engineering, and they have two daughters.
 His hobbies include cooking (his daughters love his Thanksgiving lasagna), collecting wines and driving different kinds of vehicles.
 He’s looking forward to learning to drive an 18-wheeler and a race car someday.
 His favorite book is Dan Brown’s Angels & Demons and he figures he’s seen his favorite movie, The Matrix, 150 times.

 The Rev. Anne Jensen

 A recently retired priest, the Rev. Anne Jensen returned to St. Paul’s as an assisting priest in 2015.
 She served as Interim Rector at St. Paul’s from 2006-2008 and then served two other interim periods before retiring.